MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/New-MgBetaTeamChannelMember.md

 Add a conversationMember to a channel.
 This operation is allowed only for channels with a **membershipType** value of `private` or `shared`.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgTeamChannelMember](/powershell/module/Microsoft.Graph.Teams/New-MgTeamChannelMember?view=graph-powershell-v1.0)

 ## SYNTAX

 ### CreateExpanded (Default)